DEIS-Tools/DistributedExercisesAAU/README.md

    1. Implement heartbeats in the token-ring algorithm for failure detection,
    2. Make it robust against node-failiures, and
    3. Make it possible for new processes to join the ring.

+5. Extracurricular exercise/challenge (only if you have nothing better to do over the weekend)
+   1. Extend the mutex algorithm implementations s.t. the `do_work()` call starts an asynchronous process (e.g. a future) which later calls a `release()` method on the mutex classes.
+   2. Check that the algorithms still work, and modify where needed.
+   3. Submit a pull-request!